Authored by the expert who managed and guided the team behind the Cyprus Property Pack

 Are new listings slowing down in Paphos as of 2026?

-As of early 2026, we are not confident in estimating the year-over-year change in new for-sale listings in Paphos because there is no official new-listings feed, but building permit data suggests that new supply is gradually increasing rather than drying up.
+As of 2026, we are not confident enough to say that new for-sale listings are clearly slowing in Paphos, because there is no official new-listings dataset.

 Is new construction failing to keep up in Paphos as of 2026?